franciscop/umbrella/Contributing.md

 # Contributing

-> Please use the branch "2" for changes/new features/fixes until this notice is removed
+> Please use the branch "2" for changes/new features until this notice is removed

 Thanks for contributing!
 Developing Umbrella is quite easy: